the-adeel/app13-student-management-system-GUI-sqlite3/README.md

 - Cloud-based database integration

 ## License
-This project is licensed under the MIT License.
 Feel free to modify and distribute it.

 ## Contact
 For queries or contributions, contact: